Arduino Uno: Automatic (software) reset

-Rather than requiring a physical press of the reset button before an upload, the Arduino/Genuino Uno board is designed in a way that allows it to be reset by software running on a connected computer.
+Rather than requiring a physical press of the reset button before an upload, the Arduino/Genuino Uno board is designed in a way that allows it to be reset by the software running on a connected computer.
 One of the hardware flow control lines (DTR) of the ATmega8U2/16U2 is connected to the reset line of the ATmega328 via a 100 nanofarad capacitor.
 When this line is asserted (taken low), the reset line drops long enough to reset the chip.

 This setup has other implications.
 When the Uno is connected to a computer running Mac OS X or Linux, it resets each time a connection is made to it from software (via USB).
 For the following half-second or so, the bootloader is running on the Uno.
 While it is programmed to ignore malformed data (i.e. anything besides an upload of new code), it will intercept the first few bytes of data sent to the board after a connection is opened.

+Arduino board comparison

+The following table compares official Arduino boards, and has a similar layout as a table in the Arduino Nano article.
+The table is split with a dark bar into two high-level microcontroller groups: 8-bit AVR cores (upper group), and 32-bit ARM Cortex-M cores (lower group).
+Though 3rd-party boards have similar board names it doesn't automatically mean they are 100% identical to official Arduino boards.
+3rd-party boards often have a different voltage regulator / different USB-to-UART chip / different color solder mask, and some have a different USB connector or additional features, too.